Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "Ain’t impossible, brother.
 We’ve done exactly that…Total relative stop."

-"Okay…" Catherine Price, their navigator spoke up. *"How* is that possible?"
+"Okay…" Catherine Price, their navigator spoke up. "*How* is that possible?"

 "Beats the fuck outta me," Dog grunted.
 He hit the shipwide intercom.
 "All hands, this is Dog.
 Somethin’ screwy’s goin’ on here.
 Everyone report to stations.
 Security, we’re goin’ to code amber."